Impact of the COVID-19 pandemic on the LGBTQ community: Impact on social support

-LGBTQ+ Youth

 There are also concerns about reduced social support and resources that are available for LGBTQ+ people during COVID-19, particularly those who are homeless and in unsafe family environments.
 Some students were forced to stay with unsupportive families and were sent home early from campus to families that do not support them, which increased depression and anxiety.
 COVID-19 has led to an increase in family violence in which LGBTQ+ youth are victimized.
 During the pandemic, many LGBTQ+ people, especially youth turned to social media for community, affirmation, and support.
 Online-text based platforms that allowed LGBTQ+ youth to chat helped to increase youth's sense of safety due to not fearing being overhead by family.
 Also, online text-based platforms offered youth a safe space to connect without the fear of contracting and spreading COVID-19.

 The social isolation limited the social support from peers, family, and friends.
 Those that lack a supportive family connection, are disproportionately affected most with mental health and well-being issues as well as a sense of belonging.
 Unprecedented times such as these can place a toll on family ties and the already present social support system LGBTQ individuals have.
 For youth who do not feel safe coming out to their families face an additional toll on their mental and physical health.

-LGBTQ+ Seniors

 Ageist attitudes have been especially prevalent during COVID-19.
 Seniors and people who are immunocompromised are more vulnerable to severe illness from COVID-19.
 Many pre-existing barriers and inequities were exacerbated during COVID-19 for older populations.
 Some older trans people expressed feeling a lack of social support because of experiences of both transphobic discrimination and ageism.
 For some seniors, connections to LGBTQ+ communities felt severely disconnected because of COVID-19, which restricted access to activities and interactions in queer community.
 Compared to heterosexual and cisgender seniors, LGBTQ+ older adults are more likely to live alone and experience higher social isolation.
 Also, about a quarter of seniors feel that they have no one to call in the case of an emergency.
 As such, some older adults may have less support and access to services during COVID-19.
 Older LGBTQ+ adults are also more likely to be estranged from biological families and rely more on chosen family supports as they age.
 During COVID-19, some LGBTQ+ older adults relied more on the help of chosen family than biological family support.

 Despite numerous challenges during the pandemic, LGBTQ+ communities have shown resiliency and found ways to adapt through personal strength, community care, and acceptance.

 Many LGBTQ+ dating websites have shared ways to prevent coronavirus infections.

-Kyle Casey Chu, a writer from San Francisco, documented the ways in which the pandemic, particularly but not exclusively the requirement for people to wear masks when socializing in public, impacted traditional gay sexual behaviours in an August article for Xtra!
+Kyle Casey Chu, a writer from San Francisco, documented the ways in which the pandemic, particularly but not exclusively the requirement for people to wear masks when socializing in public, impacted traditional gay sexual behaviours in an August article for Xtra!.